latex3/latex2e/required/tools/README.md

 name is just `.tex`) should then be moved to a directory on LaTeX's standard input path.

-See the Note at the end of this file if you have problems processing the tools.ins file.

 Documentation for the individual packages may then be obtained by running LaTeX on the `.dtx` files.